 Patty Greene (www.pkgdesignworks.com)

 I was so excited to find a song for Patty Greene to sing for Chic Recordings.
 I knew that CHIC2009 - Cleopatra, Queen of Denial was it the moment I decided to make it into a singing call, and Patty delivered the awesome vocal I knew she would!
 Patty returned for a second guest vocal for Chic with CHIC2023 - Playground in My Mind.
 Just minutes after sharing the preview, I started to receive feedback that this was the best vocal they'd ever heard from Patty.
 I've lost count now of how many times people have reached out to tell me what a great job she did, and I completely agree!
 I was so excited when the stars aligned and Patty officially joined the Chic family as a Staff Caller.
 Among her credentials, Patty is a Past Chairman of the Board for CALLERLAB is only the second female caller to be elected as Chairman.
-She has also served as Chair of the Women in Calling committee and is an amazing advocate for female callers all over the world.
+She has also served as Chair of the Women in Calling Committee and is an amazing advocate for female callers all over the world.
 On top of all of that, she is a loving and giving person, and incredibly fun as a Callerlab banquet dinner date.
 It's no wonder she's my second-favorite caller!

 Michael Haworth (www.michaelhaworth.org)